1. On the Plenary

 In this sitting, first an oath-taking ceremony is conducted by each deputy.
 Deputies who are unable to attend the oath-taking ceremony shall take the oath at the beginning of the first sitting in which they participate.
 Deputies take the oath by reading out the text in the Constitution from the rostrum.

 3. Working Days and Hours of the Plenary

-As a general rule, the Assembly sits on Tuesdays, Wednesdays and Thursdays from 3 pm to 7 pm.
+As a general rule, the Assembly sits on Tuesdays from 3 pm to 9 pm, Wednesdays and Thursdays from 2 pm to 9 pm.
 However, depending on a proposal of the Board of Spokesmen and a decision of the Plenary, the Assembly may sit during various hours and on various days of the week.

-In practice, the Plenary may convene earlier than 3 pm and work later than 7 pm or on the weekends, particularly during budgetary debates.
+In practice, the Plenary may convene earlier than 3 pm or 2 pm and work later than 9 pm or on the weekends, particularly during budgetary debates.